benlynch1931/Makers-Journey/Week02.md

 ### Tuesday 6th October

-- **Goal** : Use Class Diagrams and split 1 class into multipel classes and maintain coverage.
+- **Goal** : Use Class Diagrams and split 1 class into multiple classes and maintain coverage.
 - **Plan** : Used the information from diagramming workshop and TDD the exercise in 1 class, then create class diagram to implement multiple classes.
 If coverage is low, imput more tests to fix this
 - **Evidence** : Shown [here](https://github.com/benlynch1931/notebook), through commits.